openlawlibrary/taf/specification/taf-spec.md

 In TAF, target files preserve their original definition from TUF.
 On the other hand, TUF allows flexibility in choosing filenames and directory structures for target files within a repository, while TAF sets clear guidelines.
-It requires a specific directory structure, mandates target files named after their respective target repositories, and necessitates additional target files that link an authentication repository with its target repositories and other authentication repositories.
+It requires a specific directory structure, mandates target files named after their respective target repositories, and requires additional target files that link an authentication repository with its target repositories and other authentication repositories.
 Furthermore, TAF supports the use of YubiKeys, although it does not make their use mandatory.

 The following are high-level steps for using the framework:

-- Maintainers: Use tools provided by TAF to set up the authentication repository and provide information about the target repositories.
+- Maintainers: use tools provided by TAF to set up the authentication repository and provide information about the target repositories.
-- Maintainers: After new commits are pushed to the target repositories, use TAF tools to update corresponding information stored in the authentication repository.
+- Maintainers: after new commits are pushed to the target repositories, use TAF tools to update corresponding information stored in the authentication repository.
-- Users: Use a tool provided by TAF, known as the 'updater', to validate remote repositories and synchronize their local copies of the repositories with the remote:
+- Users: use a tool provided by TAF, known as the "updater", to validate remote repositories and synchronize their local copies of the repositories with the remote:
-  - Validate the authentication repository by ensuring that, at each commit, the repository’s state complies with TUF's specifications.
+  - validate the authentication repository by ensuring that, at each commit, the repository's state complies with TUF's specifications.
-  - Perform validation of target repositories based on the data stored in the authentication repository.
+  - perform validation of target repositories based on the data stored in the authentication repository.
 Compare commit SHAs stored in the authentication repository with actual commit SHAs of the target repositories.
-  - Create or update local copies of the authentication and target repositories as necessary.
+  - create or update local copies of the authentication and target repositories as necessary.

 One important thing to note is that, since the authentication repository is also a Git repository, there's no need to store the entire commit history of target repositories all at once.
-Instead, each commit in the authentication repository represents a specific valid state of the target repositories as a whole system.
-To access previous valid states, refer to older commits within the authentication repository itself.
+Instead, each commit in the authentication repository represents a specific valid state of the whole set of target repositories.
+To access previous valid states, refer to older commits within the authentication repository.

 ### 2.1 Content addressable systems and TUF